imjakedaniels/MediumScraper/README.md

 # MediumScraper
-This scraper pulls h3 titles, date, number of claps, author, and reading time based on tag input (ex.
+This scraper pulls titles, publish date, number of claps, author, and reading time based on tag input (ex.
 SEO, data-science) from Medium.com

 However, I will not be uploading it :)